Woodcock Recipe

 This foundational preparation represents the ultimate expression of nose-to-tail cooking, extracting every bit of flavor from the precious woodcock carcasses.
 The resulting stock forms the basis for countless sauces and soups, ensuring that no part of these valuable birds goes to waste while creating a flavor base that's impossible to achieve with any other ingredient.

-Cooling: Cool quickly in ice bath to prevent bacterial growth, then refrigerate.
+Cooling: Cool quickly in an ice bath.

 Stock is typically used as a cooking ingredient rather than consumed directly.